jagannathBhat/async-storage-db/README.md

 A simple, asynchronous, unencrypted, persistent, JSON based JavaScript database for React Native.

-This package is depreceated.
+This package is deprecated.
 Please find similar packages in https://reactnative.directory/

 ## Installation